Bhakti Thapa: Britain's suspicion

 The process of expansion of the Great Nepal was rapid.
 It was natural for the East India Company to be greatly alarmed.
 So the East India Company administration might not have in reality any intention of helping Nepal.
 We can draw such a conclusion from the circumstances surrounding the visit of Captain Kirkpatrick to Kathmandu in 1793.
-The Governor-general of India had agreed to send Kirkpatrick to mediate in Nepal- China dispute.
+The Governor-general of India had agreed to send Kirkpatrick to mediate in the Nepal-China dispute.
 Kirkpatrick did not even set out for Nepal until after the war had been successfully terminated by the Nepal-China agreement.
 The governor general was requested not to send Kirkpatrick since the war had been amicably concluded.
 Surprisingly the governor general was adamant on sending a man to Kathmandu.
 So Kirkpatrick visited Kathmandu for no specific official purpose.
 The intention of Kirkpatrick's visit could hardly be anything else but to watch closely Nepal's speedy preparation for the next phase of the unification campaign that had officially led to the emergence of Bhakti Thapa as its head.

 During the visit, Kirkpatrick found that Nepal was trying to reinvigorate the attack in the west.
-The circumstances, under which the visit of Kirkpatrick to Kathmandu took place, clearly show that the Company administration in India were all the time watching Nepal with great suspicion.
+The circumstances, under which the visit of Kirkpatrick to Kathmandu took place, clearly show that the Company administration in India w all the time watching Nepal with great suspicion.
 At that time the East India Company administration were adopting every possible method to enlarge the territory under their control.
-The way new territories were brought under the control if the East India Company and ruled had provoked the interest of British public.
+The way new territories were brought under the control if the East India Company and ruled had provoked the interest of the British public.
 The British Parliament had gone completely against it.